-A few years back, I was being commissioned to draw dog portraits.
+A few years back, I was commissioned to draw dog portraits.

 There was a time when I was so busy that I had a two-year wait.

-The problem that I faced was that people were emailing me unusable reference images.
+I faced the problem that people were emailing me unusable reference images.

-Even though I explained that I needed a high-quality image, I was receiving low-resolution images with terrible lighting.
+Even though I explained that I needed a high-quality image, I received low-resolution images with terrible lighting.